ArjanOnGithup/Experimental-Skills/README.md

 > **⚠️ CAUTION:**
 > <p style="color: red;">This project is work in progress.
 It can not be used for data analysis yet.
 Breathing and blood pressure data are totally untested/not yet implemented.</p>

 This project is mainly the introduction of a library.
 The idea is that library can be used without knowledge of `python` by using the App.
+The App runs primarily in Jupyter.

 # HRApp: An Interactive Heart Rate Variability (HRV) Analysis Tool